redislabs-training/ru204/admin-training/lab-environment/README.md

 ## Use VMs

-Shows you how to <use VMs>.
+Shows you how to [use VMs].

-This is not the lab manual.
-The lab manual has many more steps.
-This is an overview for employees and instructors on how to use the VM.
+This is not the lab manual, which has much more.
+This is an overview for employees and instructors on how to use VMs.

 ## VM Stage 1 Config

-Shows you how to <config a Stage 1 VM> with the Docker network and vanilla VNC.

 VMs are created in stages for easy re-config.

+Shows you how to [config a Stage 1 VM] with Docker networking and vanilla VNC.

 ## VM Stage 2 Config

-Shows you how to <configure a Stage 2 VM> with <configured DNS>.
+Shows you how to [configure a Stage 2 VM] with [configured DNS].

 ## VM Stage 3 Config

-Shows you how to <configure a Stage 3 VM> with <configured VNC>.
+Shows you how to [configure a Stage 3 VM] with [configured VNC].

 ## Why Stages